oceanprotocol-archive/OEPs/13/README.md

  ```

 For the network rewards, the Smart Contracts need to have the internal logic to calculate the rewards in free and paid scenarios.
-In the free scenarios, the Smart Contracts will check if prize is zero, in that case the

 In the `releasePayment` method, it's necessary to validate that parameters are not having a higher value than the caps defined by the system.